Use Okta MFA for Azure Active Directory

 Prerequisite: The device must be Hybrid Azure AD or Azure AD joined.

-If your organization requires Windows Hello for Business, Okta prompts end users who aren’t yet enrolled in Windows Hello to complete a step-up authentication (for example, SMS push).
+If your organization requires Windows Hello for Business, Okta prompts end users who aren’t yet enrolled in Windows Hello to complete a step-up authentication (for example, an SMS push).
 After successful enrollment in Windows Hello, end users can sign on.
 Okta helps the end users enroll as described in the following table.

 Okta App-level MFA What Happens